Anonymous3-a/MyAI/README.md

 # MyAI
 ## A place for a AI progects
-The EXE is in OpenAI/bin/portable/exe
+Bininarys (Executables) are in OpenAI/bin/

 More coming soon, use the issues for suggestions